laravel/docs/helpers.md

 <a name="method-number-use-locale"></a>
 #### `Number::useLocale()` {.collection-method}

-The `Number::useLocale` method sets the default number locale globally, which affects how numbers and currency are formatted by subsequent invocations to the `Number` class' methods:
+The `Number::useLocale` method sets the default number locale globally, which affects how numbers and currency are formatted by subsequent invocations to the `Number` class's methods:

     use Illuminate\Support\Number;